GhostWriters/DockSTARTer/docs/apps/traefik.md

 This container itself is quite simple but note that lots of customization will be needed for the client apps you will be routing with Traefik.
 You'll need to use [DockSTARTer overrides](https://dockstarter.com/overrides/introduction/), more specifically editing `docker-compose.override.yml` to add labels, etc, to your client apps to configure Traefik routing.

+### traefik.yml

+You can configure Traefik itself with a `traefik.yml` file.
+You should create this at `${DOCKERCONFDIR}/traefik/traefik.yml` which is by default volume mapped to `/etc/traefik/traefik.yml` inside the container.

 ## Suggested Reading

 [Traefik Documentation](https://doc.traefik.io/traefik/)